Decision Fatigue- Have You Fallen Prey To It?

 Some other ways to simplify decision-making is by planning your entire schedule for the upcoming week, decide on the three places you are going to have lunch from in the week and so on.

 You feel refreshed after a nap, right?
 Sleeping is important as it rests our brain and allows for new information to be stored in it when we wake up.

 So, when you’re having a hectic day that’s using up your willpower, a quick nap can refresh you.
 It’ll help you to make some good choices once you wake up.

 5. Eat and Then Decide

 In the example of the parole hearing that I talked about earlier in the article, the judges’ sense of judgment seemed to be deteriorating as the day went on.
 But only until lunch.
-Post lunch, the judges seemed to be back on track and favourable decision making again shot up to 65 per cent.
+Post lunch, the judges seemed to be back on track and favorable decision making again shot up to 65 percent.

 Social psychologist Roy Baumeister says that low glucose levels can affect our decision-making capacity.
 He says that replenishing glucose can restore the ability to make decisions.